-Started by then Library Director Frank Rees, current County Court Judge Richard Koweek and the Honorable William F. Cranna, (both Library Board members), the race was initially called a FUNdraiser – with less emphasis on peak performance and more on enjoyment.
-With Cranna’s passing in 2011, the annual race was dedicated to his memory and a new tradition was added to the festivities, The William F. Cranna Memorial Cup.
-Known for his great wit and love of reading, Cranna was dedicated to making the Library a better place.
+The race was started in 2001 by then Library Director Frank Rees, current Columbia County Court Judge Richard Koweek, and the Honorable William F. Cranna (both library directors at the time).
+It was initially called a FUNdraiser with emphasis on fun and enjoyment.
+With Cranna’s passing in 2011, the race was dedicated to his memory and a new tradition was added.
+The women’s and men’s winners receive pewter “Cranna Cups.”